 WHAT IS G53 ALT?

-G53 ALT will be a streetside exhibit space on Colony Street in Meriden.
-Located on the first floor of 24 Colony Street, directly across from the Meriden Train Station, the space will feature rotating exhibits by local artists.
-Exhibiting artists will also be promoted on the Gallery’s website and social media.
+G53 ALT is a streetside exhibit space on Colony Street in Meriden.
+Located on the first floor of 24 Colony Street, directly across from the Meriden Train Station, the space features rotating exhibits by local artists.
+Exhibiting artists are also promoted on the Gallery’s website and social media.

 Artist who are interested in exhibiting can submit the application below.
-The Gallery 53 Board of Directors will review applications and accept artists to exhibit based on available space and dates.
-Priority will be given to Meriden-based artists and regional artists producing innovative work.
+The Gallery 53 Board of Directors reviews applications and accepts artists to exhibit based on available space and dates.
+Priority is given to Meriden-based artists and regional artists producing innovative work.
 We will also set aside space for talented local students and G53 member artists.
-In keeping with the alternative exhibit space theme, we will consider work that is matted, framed or even unframed.
+In keeping with the alternative exhibit space theme, we will consider work that is matted, framed or even unframed, as well as oversize pieces.
 We will also consider mounted or matted giclée prints of original work.

 iNTERESTED IN EXHIBITING YOUR WORK?